bdswebdev/simple-hello-world/readme.md

     ```
     gcloud config set project [project-id]
     ```
+    Duplicate the "terraform.tfvars.template" file in the terraform folder.
+Call the new file "terraform.tfvars".
+Set your project id and region in it.

 - Enable Compute Engine API (terraform will remind you if you forget)
     ```